elikem/githubrepo/README.md

 # Githubrepo
+This gem is a Command Line Interface to do only thing... create GitHub repositories.

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'githubrepo'

-And then execute:

-    $ bundle

-Or install it yourself as:
+Download this gem:

     $ gem install githubrepo

 ## Usage

     $ githubrepo create REPOSITORY_NAME
+    $ githubrepo REPOSITORY_NAME

+The default operation on githubrepo is to create, so you can skip the create action.
 For more details use help flag:

     $ githubrepo --help

-## To Do
+## Development
+To run the app in IRB for debugging run

+    $ rake console
+    $ Githubrepo

 ## Contributing